Tariq al-Sawah: Health issues

 In March 2013 the Egypt Independent reported that Tariq's lawyers had arranged for Dr. Sondra Crosby, an associate professor of medicine at the Boston University School of Medicine and Public Health, to examine him on two occasions.

-A letter from Crosby to camp authorities describes his health as at serious risk, due to his morbid obesity.
-Nevertheless, camp authorities decline to offer him any special treatment, or even to release his medical records.
+A letter from Crosby to camp authorities describes his health as at serious risk, due to his weight-related conditions.
+Nevertheless, camp authorities declined to offer him any special treatment, or even to release his medical records.